aws/aws-emr-containers-best-practices/content/scalability/docs/load-test-for-start-job-run-api.md

 Number of Clusters = (WAR * PSR * NOE) / RCRP
 ```

-*NOTE: The above formula holds correct for vanilla test settings as defined in  [Appendix C - Load Testing Cluster Configurations](https://quip-amazon.com/7AFyAZQRMyZT#temp:C:KIV39e1c7bb993542ccab65b824a).
-Changing settings such as additional configmaps per job or using Dynamic Resource Allocation can affect the formula above as the number of objects in etcd database will increase.*

 *NOTE: For the streaming scenario, the recommendation is to look at the number of streaming jobs and the number of pods per one streaming job to estimate the number of clusters required.*

 *NOTE: It is assumed the load is evenly distributed across all the shards.